-The evolution of WLAN design
+The evolution of WLAN architecture design

 To solve these technical issues, WLAN vendors created wireless LAN controllers to force data and management control-plane data back to a single location.
 The controller's job is to be a single choke point for AP configuration, communication and, in most cases, policy enforcement.
 The APs themselves lose their individual intelligence, and the controller becomes the brain for the entire WLAN.

-The second major benefit is that both control-plane and data-plane traffic is tunneled back to the wireless controller before it is placed onto the local data LAN.
+The second major benefit is both control-plane and data-plane traffic is tunneled back to the wireless controller before it's placed onto the local data LAN.
 This can be both a positive and a negative from a data-plane perspective.
-It's a positive in the sense that wireless policies for specific SSIDs are enforced at only one location, making policy management incredibly easy.
-The design, however, can create bottlenecks and single points of failure if not planned properly.
+It's a positive in the sense that wireless policies for specific service set identifiers are enforced at only one location, making policy management incredibly easy.
+It also offers better security, as traffic from an AP is transported in an encrypted tunnel.
+But the overall design can create bottlenecks and single points of failure if not planned properly.

 LAN architecture: The first thing to examine is the current state of your LAN.
 Users who already have an on-premises wireless controller may simply be looking to upgrade.
-From a Layer 2 and Layer 3 perspective, changing to a cloud-based system would require reconfiguring the network to permit the cloud-controlled network to offload wireless data directly to the LAN as opposed to having it tunneled back to the on-premises controller.
+From a Layer 2 and Layer 3 perspective, changing to a cloud-based system would require reconfiguring the network to permit the cloud-controlled network to offload wireless data directly to the LAN, as opposed to having it tunneled back to the on-premises controller.

-Internet connectivity: Cloud-controlled WLANs rely heavily on the Internet in order to function properly, which can be an obstacle if your Internet connectivity is spotty.
-In addition to communicating wireless control data to and from local APs, the cloud controller also often performs other wireless services like Dynamic Host Configuration Protocol provisioning and authentication.
+Internet connectivity: Cloud-managed wireless LANs rely heavily on the internet in order to function properly, which can be an obstacle if your internet connectivity is spotty.
+In addition to communicating wireless control data to and from local APs, the cloud controller also often performs other wireless services, like Dynamic Host Configuration Protocol provisioning and authentication.

-Benefits of cloud-managed WLANs
+The benefits of cloud-managed WLANs

 Learn about the myths and facts of cloud-managed WLANs